 Managing financially during studies

-In addition to earnings from your work, you can only receive one benefit at a time.
+In addition to wages, you can only receive one benefit at a time.
 You should also take into account that your pay affects the amount of benefits you can receive.
-There are income limits applicable to student financial aid, the adult education allowance is subject to an additional income limit, and unemployment benefits are adjusted to your earnings.
-Job alternation compensation is also reduced if you receive other income during your leave.
+There are income limits applicable to student financial aid, and unemployment security is adjusted to your earnings.

-You must register as a job seeker to be entitled to unemployment benefits.
-As a job seeker, you are obligated to notify your local TE Office or local government pilot of all studies to determine their potential impact on your eligibility for unemployment benefits.
-Note that if you cut back on your working hours or quit your job to study, you also lose your right to receive unemployment benefits.
+You must register as a job seeker to be entitled to unemployment security.
+As a job seeker, you must inform the employment service specialist of all studies to determine their potential impact on your eligibility for unemployment security.
+Please note that if you cut back on your working hours or quit your job to study, you lose your right to unemployment security.

 Read more